cosmicdreams/final_project_group1/flask/README.md

 ![](https://github.com/cosmicdreams/final_project_group1/blob/Beetleee/flask/Resources/Plot4.png)

 --------------------------------------------------------------------------------------------------------------------------------
-#### http site http://127.0.0.1:5000/users after running code reveals:
+#### Ran code and linked to the http site http://127.0.0.1:5000/users:
 ![](https://github.com/cosmicdreams/final_project_group1/blob/Beetleee/flask/Resources/Plot1.png)
 -----------------------------------------------------------------------------------------------------------------------------------
-### Client used for endpoint and sending requests is Postman (a free multi-user platform)
+### Client used for endpoint visualization and sending requests is Postman https://www.postman.com/ (a free multi-user platform)
 #### First we linked by url in Postman
 #### Then we created requests (see below a screenshot of a POST addition of a pokemon character):
 ![](https://github.com/cosmicdreams/final_project_group1/blob/Beetleee/flask/Resources/Plot5.png)